rahul-gharat/dronahq-docs/docs/datasource-concepts/connection-pooling.md

 ---
 sidebar_position: 1
+title: Connection Pooling for enhanced performance
 ---

-# Connection Pooling for enhanced performance
+import Thumbnail from '@site/src/components/Thumbnail';

 Connection pooling is a way to reduce the cost of opening and closing connections by maintaining a “pool” of open connections that can be passed from database operation to database operation as needed.